mkonicek/coding-time/content/blog/tech-lead-guide/index.md

 After a short chat, I agreed to be responsible for open sourcing React Native for Android.
 Our team built React Native for Android.
 Another team inside Facebook used it to ship a new app.
 The next challenge was to turn the project into an open source project.

 I needed to figure out a plan and start executing on it.
 Three other engineers from the React Native team would join a few weeks later.
-We had a **hard deadline** — our engineering director would announce React Native for Android in a confence keynote.
+We had a **hard deadline** — our engineering director would announce React Native for Android in a conference keynote.

 So here I was, with a brand new goal and no plan.
 I set out to do some research.
 I had to figure out how to sync the code between Facebook's gigantic monorepo and GitHub, make sure the code builds on both sides, and add support for Android into our open source tooling.
 The details are outside the scope of this article but if you are interested, [these slides](https://speakerdeck.com/mkonicek/under-the-hood-of-react-native?slide=51) explain the process.